指圧と護身の秘術を語る

 First Ever English Translation of the Table of Contents

-My English translation of the table of contents for Okuyama Ryuho, the founder of Hakko-ryu Jujutsu 八光流柔術 book: Shiatsu to Goshin no Hijutsu 指圧と護身の秘術 (Secret Art of Shiatsu and Self-Defense).
+My English translation of the table of contents for Okuyama Ryuho, the founder of Hakko-ryu Jujutsu 八光流柔術 book: Shiatsu to Goshin no Hijutsu 指圧と護身の秘術 (Discussing the Secrets of Shiatsu and Self-Defense).
 This book details the deep link between Koho Shiatsu Igaku 皇法指圧医学 and Goshinjutsu 護身術 (self-defense).
-The book is broken into 4 chapters.
+There have been at least four editions of this book, which is part of Okuyama Sensei’s lecture series of publications.
+Depending on the year of publication, the included articles and photos have changed from edition to edition.
+The 1966 edition includes a rare photo of Junji Saito Shihan, the founder’s cousin, demonstrating in Japan.
+The 1986 edition included an article about my teacher Mike Depasquale Sr. and his teacher Junji Saito Sensei spreading Hakko-ryu in the United States together.
+No matter the edition, the book is broken into 4 chapters.

 • Chapter 1 – is dedicated to explaining the principles of Koho Shiatsu.